jbarneyVBFD/FCND-Estimation/writeup.md

 ```cpp
 qt = qt.FromEuler123_RPY(rollEst, pitchEst, ekfState(6));
 ```
-- FromEuler123_RPY uses the following function numbered 84 from James Diebel's, Representing Attitude paper [1] for converting euler angles into a quaternions.
+- FromEuler123_RPY uses the following function numbered 84 from James Diebel's, Representing Attitude paper [1] for converting euler angles into quaternions.
 With c and s representing cosine and sine.